mikenguyen13/data_analysis/_book/12-data.md

     -   Hence, with a small number of changes then the standard error for $\beta$ will explode

 -   Status changes mean subjects change from (1) control to treatment group or (2) treatment to control group.
-Those who have status change, we call them **switchers**. (more on this in
+Those who have status change, we call them **switchers**.

     -   Treatment effect is typically **non-directional**.